Hiroreco/enreco-archive/recap-data/glossary/lore/libestal-ancient-entry.md

 - **Stronghold of Ruin** – Unlocked on Day 3; where the heroes first encountered and freed the Outlander.
 - **Heart of Ruin** – Unlocked on Day 7; the final dungeon where the source of all evil—the Curse—was destroyed.

-Before entering the Heart of Ruin, the heroes undertook a pivotal quest on Day 6 titled **The Ritual**, which served as a narrative bridge into the finale.
+Before entering the Heart of Ruin, the heroes undertook a special quest on Day 6 titled **The Ritual**, which served as a narrative bridge into the finale.

 ### Ending